Harry-Deng/Harry-Deng/README.md

 **About me**

-- 🎓 I am a undergraduate student majoring in Information Security.

 - 🏫 I am currently working as a Research Assistant at HKUST(GZ), conducting research related to **Trustworthy AI**.

 - 💻 I enjoy researching and developing, and occasionally working on some fun projects.